lenamasek/lenamasek.github.io/_posts/2014-01-27-river-north-point.markdown

 date:   2015-06-12 10:53:00
 ---

 My current job title is listed as Digital Designer, but at a marketing agency of about 10 people, I do a lot more than design.
-However, even the 'digital designer' part wasn't making sense.
+When it came down to answering the, "So what do you do?" question, I was still struggling to translate what the

 'Digital Designer' is not wrong - I do design for digital media - but I also work on print pieces, prepare them for production, and later work on the front-end web development for the 3 websites I'm working on right now.